Server configuration

 WOODPECKER_FORGE_TIMEOUT

-Specify how many seconds before timeout when fetching the Woodpecker configuration from a Forge
+Specify how many retries of fetching the Woodpecker configuration from a forge are done before we fail.

 WOODPECKER_GITHUB_...